wwkimball/rspec-puppet-yaml/README.md

    writing, there doesn't seem to be any way to use `subject { exported_resources }` because rspec-puppet throws an error message when you try, even when you follow its advice as to where to place the `subject`.
+You can still add `subject` to your YAML; it's just that rspec-puppet's `exported_resources` doesn't seem to be accessible from any `subject` today.
-3. In the Function matcher, lambda are not known to be supported via YAML.
+3. In the Function matcher, lambdas are not known to be supported via YAML.
 So, the rspec-puppet example showing `run.with_lambda` has no obvious equivalent in rspec-puppet-yaml.
 A clever application of the `%{eval:...}` expander might help in some cases, but feel free to experiment and share back if you